tomoto-my/espSnap/README.md

 [**Nan Hwa Snap4Arduino Training**](https://github.com/tomoto-my/Nan-Hwa-Snap4Arduino-Training)

-This companion tutorial contains basic explanation and instructions with examples.
+This companion tutorial contains explanations and instructions with examples.

 It has 3 sections as follows :
 - Section 1 on as **_Basic Introduction to Snap_** for **Snap4Arduino**